SURYA-PRAKASHA-PK/Weather-Data-pipeline-with-Airflow-DAG-postgres-and-Metabase/README.md

 ## 🚀 Features

-- Fetches real-time weather data for major UK cities using lat/lon
+- Fetches real-time weather data for major cities using lat/lon
 - Inserts weather data into a normalized Postgres schema
 - Automates and schedules via Airflow
 - Easy setup using Docker Compose